playbanq/WebWalletAPI/README.md

-#The WebWallet API
+#The WebWallet API (Draft)
 ###A digital wallet specification for the Web.

 ## Abstract
-This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.
+This specification defines an application programming interface (API) that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
 A WebWallet is a rechargeable digital wallet that can hold electronic money and credentials to make payments on the Web.